webexone/webexone.github.io/_pages/AgentExperience.md

 The following section and describes Desktop Administration that brought together all the features you experienced on the Agent Desktop.

+## Send Product Feedback

+Before you move onto the bonus sections, we would love to hear from you!
+Explore the product feedback option from right within the Agent Desktop.
+Please fill in the survey and help us improve the product!

+(content + screenshot)

 # BONUS: Desktop Customizations

+The next section covers advanced customizations elements on the Agent Desktop and showcases the HOW in terms of customizing the desktop.
+Refer to the sections to understand how the desktop layout was configured.

+To get a copy of the Desktop Layout used in Webex One, go to:

+You can open this file in any file editor.

 ## Basic JSON elements